Sgt. Pepper's Lonely Hearts Club Band: Front cover

 The cover collage includes 57 photographs and nine waxworks.
 Author Ian Inglis views the tableau "as a guidebook to the cultural topography of the decade" that conveyed the increasing democratisation of society whereby "traditional barriers between 'high' and 'low' culture were being eroded", while Case cites it as the most explicit demonstration of pop culture's "continuity with the avant-gardes of yesteryear".
 (Note: Inglis is paraphrasing George Melly, who in 1970 described the Sgt.
 Pepper cover as "a microcosm of the Underground world".)
 The final grouping included Stockhausen and Carroll, along with singers such as Bob Dylan and Bobby Breen; film stars Marlon Brando, Tyrone Power, Tony Curtis, Marlene Dietrich, Mae West and Marilyn Monroe; artist Aubrey Beardsley; boxer Sonny Liston and footballer Albert Stubbins.
-Also included were comedians Stan Laurel and Oliver Hardy; writers H.G.
-Wells, Oscar Wilde and Dylan Thomas; and the philosophers and scientists Karl Marx, Albert Einstein, Sigmund Freud and Carl Jung.
+Also included were comedians Stan Laurel and Oliver Hardy; writers H. G. Wells, Oscar Wilde and Dylan Thomas; and the philosophers and scientists Karl Marx, Albert Einstein, Sigmund Freud and Carl Jung.
 Harrison chose the Self-Realization Fellowship gurus Mahavatar Babaji, Lahiri Mahasaya, Sri Yukteswar and Paramahansa Yogananda.
 The Rolling Stones are represented by a doll wearing a shirt emblazoned with a message of welcome to the band.
+A photograph of late member Stuart Sutcliffe was included as a homage.

 Fearing controversy, EMI rejected Lennon's request for images of Adolf Hitler and Jesus Christ and Harrison's for Mahatma Gandhi.
 When McCartney was asked why the Beatles did not include Elvis Presley among the musical artists, he replied: "Elvis was too important and too far above the rest even to mention."
 Starr was the only Beatle who offered no suggestions for the collage, telling Blake, "Whatever the others say is fine by me."
 The final cost for the cover art was nearly £3,000, an extravagant sum for a time when album covers would typically cost around £50.